Your path to academic success as a Māori or Pasifika student is supported through our Mā Tātou space and a Tuākana-Teina programme.

 Our Tuākana-Teina mentoring programme≈ is an excellent example of this support system in action.
 More experienced students mentor new students to help you navigate your way around, help settle you in to your studies and provide support when you need it.
 Tuākana and Teina also link each other into wider MIT life such as cultural groups and other events.

-All learners in the Faculty of Business and IT are welcomed into the Mā Tātou space which will be co-managed by the Mā Tātou Foundation Committee, Tuākana and selected senior leaders of the faculty.
+All students are welcomed into the Mā Tātou space which will be co-managed by the Mā Tātou Foundation Committee, Tuākana and selected senior leaders of the school.

 ≈ Our Tuākana-Teina mentoring programme is dependent on availability of experienced student, cultural groups, events and is subject to demand.